 Modify the definition of “small scale PAN” as follows:

 small scale PAN: PAN where the farthest end device from the PAN coordinator is within a limited number of hops away.
 The limitation of the number of hops to define a small scale PAN relies on the implementer and is out of the scope of this recommended practice.
-The mesh root of the L2R mesh tree is located at the PAN coordinator and there is a unique entity.
+The mesh root of the L2R mesh tree is located at the PAN coordinator and offers a connection to a single service.
 The same addressing mode is used within the PAN.

 Modify the first paragraph of clause 4.2 as follows:

 A L2R mesh tree operates within a PAN in a mesh tree topology.
-A L2R mesh tree has a mesh root which may represent a gateway or may provide a connection to an external entity such as a data collection entity or a control and monitoring entity.
+A L2R mesh tree has a mesh root which may enable access to a service such as a data collection service or a control and monitoring service.
 The mesh root acts as the controller of the L2R mesh tree, defines the functionalities and the metrics in use in the L2R mesh tree, and may be located in the PAN coordinator or in a full-function device (FFD).

 Replace Figure 31 with: